Microcurrent electrical neuromuscular stimulator: Efficacy

 A study by a neuroretinologist in the late 1980s suggested that microcurrent stimulation of acupuncture points for the eye had positive effects in slowing and even stopping progression of macular degeneration.
 This treatment is used to treat both the Wet and Dry forms of AMD.
 This study was based on Ngok Cheng's research on the increased amounts of ATP levels in living tissue after being stimulated with microcurrent.

 Mechanisms of action

 While the mechanisms of efficacy are not well established, a few studies have shown that there may be a correlation between the traditional Chinese medical system of acupuncture and microcurrent.
 A study published in 1975 by Reichmanis, Marino, and Becker concluded in part that.
-“At most acupuncture points on most subjects, there were greater electrical conductance maxims than at control sites.”
+"At most acupuncture points on most subjects, there were greater electrical conductance maxims than at control sites."

 Manufacturers

-Many companies manufacture microcurrent devices for both professional and personal use, and microcurrent is in use as a "complementary" veterinary modality.
+Many companies manufacture microcurrent devices for both professional and personal use, and microcurrent stimulation is used as a "complementary" veterinary modality.